-We have recently added in an appendix to the Guidelines that provides further details and requirements relating to modern slavery specifically.
-This appendix provides a definition and examples of modern slavery so that we may educate our suppliers and increase their awareness.
+We have recently added a schedule to our standard Master Frame Agreement that provides further details and requirements relating to modern slavery specifically in addition to the Guidelines.
+This schedule provides a definition and examples of modern slavery so that we may educate our suppliers and increase their awareness.
 It also provides for our commitment to ensuring there is transparency in our operations and approach to tackling modern slavery and to preventing, detecting and reporting on the risk of modern slavery in our operations and supply chains.

-The Appendix requires that suppliers comply with applicable modern slavery laws which include, but are not limited to:
+The schedule requires that suppliers comply with applicable modern slavery laws which include, but are not limited to:

-- a) Fair Work Act 2009 (Cth);

-- b) Modern Slavery Act 2018 (Cth);

-- c) Modern Slavery Act 2018 (NSW);

-- d) Criminal Code Act 1995 (Cth), specifically, Division 270 or 271 of the Criminal Code, extending to conduct in and outside of Australia; - e) Guiding Principles on Business and Human Rights: Implementing the United Nations 'Protect, Respect and Remedy' Framework; - f) Protocol to Prevent, Suppress and Punish Trafficking in Persons, Especially Women and Children; and - g) ILO Convention (No. 182) concerning the Prohibition and Immediate Action for the Elimination of the Worst Forms of Child Labour.
+- a) Fair Work Act 2009 (Cth); - b) Modern Slavery Act 2018 (Cth); - C) Modern Slavery Act 2018 (NSW); - d) Criminal Code Act 1995 (Cth), specifically, Division 270 or 271 of the Criminal Code, extending to conduct in and outside of Australia; - e) Guiding Principles on Business and Human Rights: Implementing the United Nations 'Protect, Respect and Remedy' Framework; - Protocol to Prevent, Suppress and Punish Trafficking in Persons, Especially Women and Children; and - g) ILO Convention (No. 182) concerning the Prohibition and Immediate Action for the Elimination of the Worst Forms of Child Labour.